buildbarn/bonanza/docs/filesystem_merkletree.md

 the more we want to use it as a cut point.
 Due to the other properties of a prolly tree, this makes it likely that even when a file changes, which inevitably causes the FileContents message that points to the segment containing the change to change, that other "groups of FileContents messages" that happened to point to file segments that didn't change, also don't change.

+It might feel like a bit of overkill to add all this complexity of the prollyTree to the story of how we store files, but the prollytree is used for dozens of other scenarios in bonanza, and it only feels natural to also use it for distributing FileContents messages over objects, since we have the implementation laying around anyway.

 ## About merkle tree construction code